Tips for Commuter Students

 - Do a commuting trial run: To make sure that your first day gets off to a good start, do a practice run commuting to campus before your first day of class.
 Whether that means driving to campus or taking public transit, testing your commute will give you a good idea of what route is best and how long it will take you to get to school – you don’t want to be late for that first class!

 - Figure out the Edmonton Transit System: King’s has a webpage devoted to getting around in Edmonton by using public transit.
-Follow the link to find out where you can buy bus passes at a student rate and learn the best ways to figure out the perfect bus route from your location.

 - Where to park: King’s has a couple parking options.
 A huge bonus about King's is that the majority of parking is free!
 For a free parking spot, I recommend getting to campus at least fifteen minutes before your class starts – but you’ll figure out soon enough which days are the busiest and be able to plan around that.
 If you don’t want the hassle of finding a spot and/or if you want a plug-in (energized) parking stall for those cold weather days, you can purchase a stall for the low price of $87 per semester (still a great deal)!